luc-tielen/blog/site/posts/create_recursion_schemes_using_comonads.md

 example f g = gcata (distZygoT f distPara) g
 ```

-These distributive law combinators gets us *really far*.
+These distributive law combinators get us *really far*.
 But for my usecase,
 this still wasn't enough.
 I needed to write a compiler pass, where I needed to
 do 2 helper folds and 1 final fold that had access to the results of the
 previous 2 folds.
 On top of that, both the final fold and one of the helper